skeeto/bf-x86/README.md

 It can optionally execute the compiled program directly in memory like a [JIT-compiler][jit].

-The optimizer nothing more than a simple instruction compression stage to accumulate multiple brainfuck instructions into single x86_64 instructions.
+The compiler employs a [peephole optimizer][peep] to produce compiled programs that run quickly and efficiently.

 ## Usage